cyoon1729/cyoon1729/README.md

 ### Hi there 👋
 Hi!
-My name is Chris Yoon, and I am a 4th year undergraduate at Columbia University studying Computer Science!
+My name is Chris Yoon, and I ~~am a 4th year undergraduate at~~ just graduated from Columbia University!
+I am now a software engineer at Palantir Technologies.
+More about me at [chrisyoon.xyz](chrisyoon.xyz)